 Dr. John Philbeck became the new department chair in July 2018.

-Welcome, everyone, to our yearly Department of Psychology newsletter!
+Welcome, everyone, to our yearly Department of Psychological and Brain Sciences newsletter!
 We have had an especially exciting year, and we are looking forward to sharing our successes with you.
 I have recently transitioned into the department chair role, with special thanks to Chair Carol Sigelman for her patient and generous help.
 This year, we welcomed Dr. Gabriela Rosenblau to our Cognitive Neuroscience Program area, and three faculty have been promoted to full professors (Professors Le, Mitroff and Shomstein).

 After years of preparations, this year also saw the successful launching of two new undergraduate majors: cognitive neuroscience and neuroscience, both co-directed by psychology faculty member Dr. Dwight Kravitz.
 We are excited about the prospects of these programs.
 We enjoyed a very successful colloquium series this past year, with six prominent psychologists visiting our department to give talks and meet with faculty and students.
 We are looking forward to another colloquium series this upcoming year, and we encourage you to attend when you can!